Rehab 4 Addiction

 The event can also be monitored by a professional interventionist to ensure that dialogue remains positive and supportive.

-Community Reinforcement and Family Training (CRAFT) is a brand of intervention that looks to encourage an individual away from substance use via a reward system.
+Community Reinforcement And Family Training (CRAFT) is a brand of intervention that looks to encourage an individual away from substance use via a reward system.

 Using positive reinforcement, CRAFT looks to reward individuals when they engage in healthier behaviours.